tttallis/django-singletons/README.txt

 pip install django-singletons

-There is no need to include it in INSTALLED_APPS
+To get the custom admin templates working, you need to add "singleton_models" to your INSTALLED_APPS

 Example Usage
 -------------